Theology & Religious Vocations

 Geographic Diversity

-Americans aren’t the only ones with an interest in Theology & Religious Vocations.
-About 2.3% of those with this major are international students.
+Students from other countries are interested in Theology & Religious Vocations, too.
+About 2.1% of those with this major are international students.

 Amount of Education Required for Careers Related to Theology & Religious Vocations

-Some careers associated with theology and religious vocations require an advanced degree while some may not even require a bachelor’s.
-Whatever the case may be, pursuing more education usually means that more career options will be available to you.
+Some careers associated with theology & religious vocations require an advanced degree while some may not even require a bachelor’s.
+In general, the more advanced your degree the more career options will open up to you.
+However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Education Level | Percentage of Workers |